Unbiasedness and Optimization of Regional Weight Cancellation: Unbiasedness of Cancellation

 We now wish to construct an estimator for the expected fission emission density at a point $Q\in\RR$.
 Our estimator operates on events where a fission particle is emitted at $P_4\in\RR$, from a particle originally entering a collision at $P_1$.
 To be unbiased, our estimator $\vartheta(P_1\to P_4|\RR,Q)$ for the fission emission density must have the property \cite{the_sacred_text}

-With regional cancellation, we would effectively like to define an estimator $\vartheta$ for the fission emission density at $Q$ where a portion of the fission emission density is located exactly at $Q$, and the remaining portion is uniformly distributed within the phase space region $\mathcal{R}$.
+In order to achieve regional cancellation, we would like to define an estimator $\vartheta$ for the fission emission density at $Q$ where a portion of the fission emission density is located exactly at $Q$, and the remaining portion is uniformly distributed within the phase space region $\mathcal{R}$.
 We shall define this estimator to have the form

 Here, $\mathcal{V}_\RR$ is the generalized phase space volume occupied by $\RR$, and $\eta$ is the portion of the fission emission density that we wish to uniformly distribute within $\RR$.\footnote{Note that the parameter $\eta$ may take any value (real or complex); in particular, it is not required to lie in the $[0,1]$ interval.} If $\eta$ is taken to be a constant with respect to $P_4$, then, upon evaluation of the left-hand side of Eq.~\eqref{eq:zeta_theta}, using Eq.~\eqref{eq:vartheta}, we obtain: